Is It Aggression or Is It Something Else? Reasons for Cat Aggression

 Medical Reasons For Cat Aggression

-Of course, there are many more possible sources of aggression in cats besides the ones I’ve discussed.
-If you still aren’t sure why your cat is showing aggression toward you or someone else, getting a professional assessment of your cat’s behavior by your veterinarian or a cat behavior professional is a good next step.
+If there isn’t something medical happening, your veterinarian may still be able to offer some suggestions.
+If you still aren’t sure why your cat is showing aggression toward you or someone else, getting a professional assessment of your cat’s behavior by a cat behavior professional can stop the guesswork.
 They can help you figure out what is happening and what to do about it!

 Need help with cat aggression?